MSNBC.com is reporting that younger Americans — those under 35 — are fairing far worse than older Americans — labeled as those 65 and older.

 This isn’t completely surprising since younger Americans likely had less money and fewer years on the job before the Great Recession began wiping out savings accounts and disposable income.
 Older Americans likely had more stable jobs and more saved up so they had a chance to invest in the housing market in its decline.

 But there are still many people who have been negatively affected by the economy‚ regardless of age.
-Many people are considering bankruptcy in Los Angeles as a way out of the mess that has been created by banks and corporate greed.
+Many people are considering bankruptcy in Woodland Hills as a way out of the mess that has been created by banks and corporate greed.

 With bankruptcy protection‚ a consumer can get rid of years of built-up debt that has resulted in late fees‚ hidden fees‚ administrative fees‚ high-interest rates‚ harassing creditors‚ robocalls at all hours of the day and night and the threat of wage garnishment or legal action.